PsCustomObject/PsCustomObject.github.io/_posts/2020-08-12-Get-User-Group-Membership.md

 ObjectGUID        : e715c1c2-d596-4fc4-975c-7e30ed9c2c8b
 ```

-Again this approach is lightning fast and can return thousand of results in couple of seconds making it a suitable candiate for larger deployments.
+Again this approach is lightning fast and can return thousand of results in couple of seconds making it a suitable candidate for larger deployments.

 As I did with [Get-ReportChain](https://pscustomobject.github.io/powershell/howto/identity%20management/PowerShell-Get-Users-Manager/) I will wrap this up as a function and make it available in my [IT-ToolBox module](https://github.com/PsCustomObject/IT-ToolBox)